MAX provides emergency healthcare aid in Korede village

 A representative of Korede village, said that “It is a really wonderful thing that a company like MAX was thinking about us, and we hope other programmes like this continue to come to our village.

-“We are very happy with what MAX has offered to us.
-In our village, we are not able to get urgent care for seriously ill patients and pregnant women because, the majority of the time, we have to transport them to the clinic on motorbikes or on foot.
-We believe it is really kind of a firm like MAX to have thought of us, and we hope that more companies like this continue to visit our community.”

-Executive Director, MAX, Guy-Bertrand Njoya, explained that “Patients in need of emergency treatment are disproportionately difficult to care for in rural locations without basic healthcare facilities.
-Primary care providers are moving to metropolitan regions as a result of these difficulties and the excessive workload.
-As a result, community members who are already experiencing serious financial difficulties are compelled to band together to support individuals in need of urgent treatment.”
+Executive Director, MAX, Guy-Bertrand Njoya, explained that patients in need of emergency treatment are disproportionately difficult to care for in rural locations without basic healthcare facilities.

 ALSO READ FROM NIGERIAN TRIBUNE